inagua/ai/glossary/tensorflow.md

 ## Python

 - [The Hello World of Deep Learning with Neural Networks](https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%202%20-%20Lesson%202%20-%20Notebook.ipynb#scrollTo=oxNzL4lS2Gui) - Google Colab
+- You can use [Google Colab](google-colaboratory.html) to write and run Python code on from the cloud.

 ```py
 import tensorflow as tf